damianmcdonald/elastic-central-logging/README.md

 | http://localhost:9200/_cat/indices?v&pretty | This endpoint will allow you to check the Elasticsearch indexes. |
 | http://localhost:5601 | Base endpoint of Kibana.
 This URL can be used to visualize the data stored in Elasticsearch |

-You can also check the health of the stack by listing the running Docker process from a terminal.
+You can also check the health of the stack by listing the running Docker processes from a terminal.

 ```bash
 docker ps